 - Vomiting—Use with caution.
 You may need to wait until you feel better before receiving the vaccine.

-- Weakened immune system (e.g., HIV, cancer, or receiving steroid or cancer medicines)—May not work as well in patients with this condition.
+- Weakened immune system (eg, HIV, cancer, or receiving steroid or cancer medicines)—May not work as well in patients with these conditions.

 A nurse or other trained health professional will give you this vaccine.
 It is given by mouth.

 Swallow each tablet whole.
 Do not break, crush, or chew them.